 The atmosphere during the production was reportedly chilly.
 Sean Connery had grown bored with the Bond role and frustrated with the public fascination with the franchise.
 The You Only Live Twice (1967) film posters declaring that "Sean Connery IS James Bond" didn't help.
 Furthermore, Bernard Lee and Lois Maxwell were appearing in the James Bond knock-off Operation Kid Brother (1967) with Neil Connery, Sean Connery's younger brother, and the eldest Connery let them know he was not happy about it.

-The shoulder boards on M's Royal Navy uniform denote the rank of Rear Admiral.
+The epaulettes (shoulder boards) on M's Royal Navy uniform denote the rank of Rear Admiral.
 This is the old style, in 2001 the design changed from one large pip to two small pips.
 In Ian Fleming's novels, M is a Vice Admiral and the character was based on Admiral John Godfrey, Fleming's boss in the Naval Intelligence Division during WWII.

 Miss Moneypenny wears the uniform of a Second Officer in the Women's Royal Naval Service, similar to a Lieutenant in the Royal Navy but with blue insignia instead of gold.
 The WRNS (known as the Wrens) was disbanded in 1993 and all its female members went into the regular Royal Navy.